AEGIS® Installed in Hazardous Locations

 AEGIS® in Hazardous Environments

-At this time, Marathon Electric is the only electric motor manufacturer building XP motors with AEGIS® shaft grounding protection installed inside.
-They range from 3 HP (182T Frame) to 50 HP (326T Frame).
-For more information on Marathon Hazardous DutyTM motors with AEGIS® Inside, see this brochure.
+At this time, Marathon Electric (Regal Beloit), WEG Electric, and Baldor (ABB) are the only electric motor manufacturer building XP motors with AEGIS shaft grounding protection installed inside.
+Marathon's offerings range from 3 HP (182T Frame) to 50 HP (326T Frame).
+For more information on Marathon Hazardous Duty™ motors with AEGIS Inside, see this brochure.
 For catalog numbers and pricing, see the highlighted “-P” motors on the Hazardous Duty™ pages of the 2014 catalog.

 UL Approved Electric Motor Repair Companies